 Eventually, it’ll get to a point where the balding is so advanced that it’s downright impossible to keep up the charade.

-At that point, he may even resent you for not being upfront with him.
+He may even resent you for not being upfront with him at that point.

 Plus, you probably lost many opportunities to help him deal with the problem head-on.